 I’ve written before about the importance of telling your website visitors that you may be collecting information about them.
-Give that post a read (and also learn how to style your cookie banner while you’re at it).
+Give this post a read (and also learn how to style your cookie banner while you’re at it):

 Because we live in a world where our personal privacy is more important than ever, it’s critical that you inform your visitors of any collection practices you may be doing.
 Thankfully, it’s easy peasy.

 If you want to customize this a bit more, then you can consider altering the cookie message, choosing between a bar and a pop-up appearance, and what sort of analytics you want Squarespace to collect, among other features.